 These schools went well beyond simply having a good year; they fundamentally changed the trajectory of the college or university.
 While there is considerable variation in institutional profile and specific tactics employed, the schools shared one important factor: They realized they were not going to save their way to success.
 They made bold investments in market expansion to think big and change their enrollment paradigm, resulting in tremendous returns.

-At EAB we believe in thinking big and our clients do, too.
-However, significant market expansion isn’t easy and it isn’t obvious—which is likely why more schools have hesitated to really think big.
+At EAB we believe in thinking bold and our clients do, too.
+However, significant market expansion isn’t easy and it isn’t obvious—which is likely why more schools have hesitated to really think bold.
 As I consider colleges and universities that have achieved outsized results through aggressive growth, I’ve observed four lessons for successful market expansion.

 1. Ensure you’ve saturated your primary markets